Rose of Portloe is a Cornish crabber. The term “crabber” covered all boats which fished with pots for crabs, lobsters and crayfish.

 The boats were not randomly built, but conceived and designed for specific purposes.
 Very often plans and models would not be used, rather the skill of the boatbuilder and the experience of the fisherman would be combined to produce the finished craft.

 Rose was built for Mr. Benjamin Blamey Johns in 1904 by Arthur Johns, the Portloe boatbuilder, for £7.
 Arthur was 70 years old when he built her, and this was his last boat.
-In the early 20th century there were about 18 of this type of boat based at Portloe, ranging in length from 14ft to17ft.
+In the early 20th century there were about 18 boats of this type based at Portloe.

-Rose was built for sailing, her rig being two unstayed masts.
+Rose was built for sailing, the rig being two unstayed masts.
 The fore had a dipping lug and the mizzen a sprit or a standing lug, both with outriggers.
-Her underwater shape indicates that she would have sailed well without being unpredictable.
-Her lightness of build is somewhat unusual for a working boat which would have been subjected to some harsh treatment.
-She was a special boat built for an older man to suit his advanced years and experience.
+The underwater hull shape indicates that she would have sailed well without being unpredictable.
+The lightness of build is somewhat unusual for a working boat which would have been subjected to some harsh treatment: this was a special boat built for an older man to suit his advanced years and experience.

 Mr. B B Johns died in 1911, aged 69, and Rose was stored in a cellar at Tretheake Manor, on Cornwall’s Roseland Peninsula, until 1972.
-She was acquired by the National Maritime Museum Greenwich in 1974.
+It was donated to the National Maritime Museum Greenwich in 1974.

 Dimensions: